Hisingerite

 Hisingerite is an iron(III) phyllosilicate mineral with formula Fe^{III}2Si2O5(OH)4 * 2 H2O.
 A black or dark brown, lustrous secondary mineral, it is formed by the weathering or hydrothermal alteration of other iron silicate and sulfide minerals.

-It was first described in 1828 for an occurrence in Riddarhyttan, Vastmanland, Sweden.
+It was first described in 1751 by A.F.
+Cronstedt from Väster Silvberg, Dalarna, Sweden (under the name “kolspeglande järnmalm”), and in 1810 by W. Hisinger from the Gillinge iron mine, Södermanland, Sweden (“svart stenart”, later “gillingit”).
+In 1828 it was found at an occurrence in Riddarhyttan, Vastmanland, Sweden.
 It was named after Wilhelm Hisinger (1766–1852), a Swedish chemist.

 There are also aluminian hisingerite variety in which one of the iron atoms is replaced by aluminium and chrome-alumina-hisingerite variety in which chromium substitutes for iron.